 Buzz Off Stinging Insects This Summer

-Stinging insects are some of the most active pests in New York during the summer; coincidentally, their stings are also responsible for sending thousands of people to the emergency room each year.
+Stinging insects are some of the most active pests in New York during the summer.
+Unsurprisingly, their stings are also responsible for sending thousands of people to the emergency room each year!
 Here’s a breakdown of some of the most common insects that sting and how you can prevent and eliminate them from your yard.

 Starting first with yellow jackets, you’ve surely encountered these yellow and black insects at some point or another.
 Commonly known as one of the most aggressive stinging insects, it’s very important to know how to properly get rid of these flying insects in order to protect yourself and your family.
 Yellow jackets are known to sting the same person multiple times, and their stings can even cause allergic reactions, fainting, fever, nausea, convulsions, and trips to the ER.